 Sugar in Wine Chart

-There are tons of reasons to ask: Is there Sugar in wine?
-And the answer is Yes… and No!
-Some wines have no sugar, and others have a lot (sometimes twice as much as Coca-Cola!)
+There are tons of reasons to ask: Is there sugar in wine?
+And the answer is yes… and no. Some wines have no sugar, and others have a lot, sometimes twice as much as Coca-Cola!
 Let’s break it down with some charts to figure out sugar levels in wine.

-This article is a followup response to Sugar in Wine, The Great Misunderstanding.
+This article is a follow-up response to Sugar in Wine, The Great Misunderstanding.
 Many readers asked for a more detailed explanation in terms of calories and tips!

-How Much Sugar in Wine?
+How Much Sugar Is in Wine?

 sugar-in-wine-in-teaspoons